-In December 2020, the Group entered into definitive agreements with Development Fund I to sell one of its uncompleted modern logistics facility, and will concurrently lease back such facility for operational purposes when completed.
-The closing conditions for such facility were met in December 2020 and the Group recorded a disposal gain of RMB468,002,000 for the year ended December 31, 2020, which represents the excess of cash consideration of the net assets, including the consideration received and expected to receive, over the carrying value of the net assets disposed as of the disposal date.
+In December 2020, the Group entered into definitive agreements with Development Fund I to sell certain of its uncompleted modern logistics facilities, and will concurrently lease back such facilities for operational purposes when completed.
+The closing conditions for such facilities were successively met since December 2020 and the Group recorded a disposal gain of RMB468 million and RMB112 million for the years ended December 31, 2020 and 2021, respectively.
+As of December 31, 2021, all logistics facilities under asset groups related to Development Fund I have satisfied hand-over condition, and been derecognized by the Group.